StatCan/namespace-cleaner/README.md

 ## Kubernetes Namespace Cleaner

-A Kubernetes CronJob that automatically detects and removes namespaces associated with deprovisioned Azure Entra ID (formerly Azure AD) users.
+A Kubernetes CronJob that automatically detects and deletes namespaces associated with deprovisioned Azure Entra ID (formerly Azure AD) users.

 ### What is this project?